Salem, Northumberland County, Ontario

-Salem is a Dispersed Rural Community and unincorporated place in the municipal township of Cramahe, Northhumberland County in southern Ontario, Canada.
+Salem is a Dispersed Rural Community and unincorporated place in the municipal township of Cramahe, Northumberland County in southern Ontario, Canada.
 The community is on Northumberland County Road 2 (formerly Ontario Highway 2) about 4 km east of Colborne and 9 km west of Brighton.

 The community gives its name to two nearby geographic features: Salem Creek, which flows past the community to Lake Ontario; and Salem Hill, which rises to the north of the community.